giuliandrimba/nu/README.md

 A `sprite.styl` file will be generated at `src/styles/shared/spritesheets/sprite.styl`, containing all the information about the sprites.

 ## Semver
-Every time you run `npm run build:dev` a minor bump will be added to the version.
+Every time you run `npm run build:<dev|prod>` a minor bump will be added to the version.
 If you want to have control of the bump, you can run:

 `npm run bump:<major|patch|minor>`